Yuan-Meng/personal_website/content/posts/mle_interviews.md

 > You need to be motivated...
 It isn't so difficult, but it's also not so easy. --- *[Linear Algebra: Theory, Intuition, Code](https://github.com/mikexcohen/LinAlgBook)*, Mike X. Cohen

 The foreword from my favorite linear algebra book perfectly summarizes my opinion about the MLE interview.
-It isn't so hard that companies would ask you to implement, say, a two tower model in one hour.
+It isn't so hard that companies would ask you to implement, say, a two-tower model in one hour.
 It isn't so easy that you can pass as an expert by memorizing a textbook without understanding.
 You need to be motivated because sheer power of will is sometimes needed to go over the vast knowledge repertoire of an MLE, especially when you also need to perform well at your current job while on the hunt.
 Rest assured that no time ever goes to waste --- even if you don't get an offer --- reading and thinking about ML foundations help you make more principled or creative decisions at work, or re-appreciate the sheer beauty of AI/ML.

 A typical MLE interview loop consists of 6 rounds, as shown in the hexagon.
 Some companies use a subset and some companies have their unique rounds.
 Generally, a successful candidate is a good coder with solid ML foundations who has delivered high-impact ML projects via challenging cross-functional collaborations and follows the latest industry/academic trends.
 As Josh Tobin put it, good MLEs are unicorns.

 {{< figure src="https://www.dropbox.com/scl/fi/jtwcup2ms2nt3wondqp04/Screenshot-2024-03-15-at-9.23.48-PM.png?rlkey=5e042y4cxlwo71rgajyyxkzfn&raw=1" width="1000" caption="In a talk at Berkeley, Josh Tobin likened ML engineers to 'unicorns'" >}}

 1. **Coding**: For MLE candidates, coding interviews are like the GRE for Ph.D. candidates --- good performance by no means guarantees acceptance, but poor performance easily disqualifies you (unless you have an uncannily matching background).
 There are 3 styles of MLE coding questions:
-    - **LeetCode** (*extremely common*): Classic data structures & algorithms problems; usually medium or hard -- sometimes really hard
+    - **LeetCode** (*extremely common*): Classic data structures & algorithms problems 👉 <span style="background-color: #FDB515">same as the bar for SWE</span>: Meta asks 2 Mediums in 45 min; most places ask 1 Hard + 1 Medium in 1 hour, or 1 Hard with some follow-ups in 45 min.
-    - **ML coding** (*increasingly more common*): Use NumPy to code up a classic ML algorithm (e.g., KNN, K-means, logistic regression, linear regression, perceptrons, etc.) or use PyTorch to code up a component of a SOTA model (e.g., multi-headed attention, positional encoding)
-    - **Object-oriented programming** (*somewhat rare*): Write a series of classes to implement a system (e.g., an employee registry, a non-ML movie recommender) --- kinda like a mini backend system design question
+    - **ML Coding** (*traditional or researchy positions*):  Code up a simple model (e.g., K-means, logistic/linear regression), a SOTA building block (e.g., multi-headed attention), or an ML concept (e.g., AUC, vector/matrix multiplication) 👉 these were popular a few years ago, and some companies still keep them; researchy positions may also probe into ML coding.
+    - **Object-Oriented Programming** (*backend-heavy positions*): In places where MLEs handle heavy backend work (e.g., Netflix, Reddit), candidates are often asked to implement some sort of CRUD (create, read, update, delete) API 👉 class methods get increasingly more complex with each follow-up.
 2. **ML System Design**: Your resume may be packed with impressive projects, but it's impossible to tell if you thought of the solutions yourself or someone else told you what to do.
 The MLSD round is a window into your first-principle thinking of how to design a scalable ML system for a business problem at hand.
-    - **Content:** In 45 min to 1 hour, you need to translate a vague business problem into an end-to-end ML system, from collecting system requirements, understanding business objectives, framing the problem as an ML task, to data generation, feature engineering, model architecture \& loss function choices, and monitoring, deployment, and A/B testing.
+    - **Content:** In 45 min to 1 hour, you translate a vague business problem into an end-to-end ML system, from collecting requirements, understanding business objectives, framing the problem as an ML task, to data generation, feature engineering, label design, model architecture \& loss function choices, and eventually monitoring, deployment, scaling, and A/B.
-    - **Focus:** Some companies focus on "ML" (e.g., SOTA model details) and some on "E" (backend implementations of feature store, model store, and data/feature/prediction pipelines, etc.).
-It's good to understand both.
+    - **Focus:** Some companies focus on the "ML" (SOTA model details) and some on the "E" (the end-to-end ML system at training and serving time, including feature store, model store, data/feature/prediction/monitoring pipelines, etc.).
+Some companies have 2 design rounds covering both.
+It's necessary to deeply understand both industry-stand models and the ML infra.
-3. **ML Breadth**: Most companies have a rapid-fire round of questions about ML foundations ("八股文快问快答"), such as the bias-variance trade-off, detecting overfitting and under-fitting, L1/L2 regularization, feature/model selection...
+3. **ML Breadth**: Many companies have a rapid-fire round asking questions about ML foundations ("八股文快问快答"), such as the bias-variance trade-off, detecting overfitting and under-fitting, L1/L2 regularization, feature/model selection...
 Noways DL basics are also a necessity, such as how backpropagation works, choices of optimizers and schedulers, vanishing/exploding gradients and remedies, regularization methods that apply specifically to neural nets, etc..
 4. **ML Domain Knowledge**: This round ensures you're an expert of your domain (e.g., NLP/ranking) who deeply understands key ideas from seminal works.
-    - **NLP**: The original transformer architecture, the classic BERT/GPT/BART/T5, how Llama 2/Mistral 7B/etc. innovated from the original transformer, optimization techniques for pre-training and fine-tuning (e.g., flash attention, sliding window attention, LoRA), RLHF, LLM eval, etc.
+    - **NLP**: The original Transformer in *Attention Is All You Need*, popular Transformers (BERT/GPT/BART/T5/Llama), efficient Transformers (e.g., FlashAttention, Sliding Window Attention, LoRA, QLoRA, PEFT), RLHF, eval...
-    - **Search/rec/ads**: Ranking metrics (MRR, nDCG, MAP...), embeddings (created via contrastive representation learning such as two-tower models), candidate sampling, multi-task \& multi-objective learning, popular rec model architectures (e.g., Wide \& Deep, DCN, DCN V2, DLRM, DIN, DIEN, etc.)...
+    - **Search/Rec/Ads**: Multi-stage ranking design (candidate generation 👉 first-pass ranking 👉 second-pass ranking 👉 re-ranking), ranking metrics (MRR@K, nDCG@K, MAP@k, Recall@k...), popular DL architectures (e.g., Wide \& Deep, DCN, DCN V2, DIN, DIEN, DHEN, etc.), multi-objective learning and value models, solutions for cold-start/position bias/diversity...
 5. **Project Deep Dive**: Your past success is a predictor of your future.
 By walking through how you delivered impactful ML projects by choosing the right business problem to solve, carefully considering all alternatives and their trade-offs, aligning the team on key decisions, and executing against decided milestones, you give the hiring manager some confidence that you could do the same there.
-    - **A big red flag**: Nothing is worse than making a random decision without any justifications (e.g., long-term tech debt vs. short-term velocity, accuracy vs. latency, buy vs. build, etc.), because it suggests you're unable/unwilling to make difficult decisions when the moment comes, but it is those moments that make or break a project.
+    - **A Big Red Flag**: Nothing is worse than making a random decision without any justifications (e.g., long-term tech debt vs. short-term velocity, accuracy vs. latency, buy vs. build, etc.), because it suggests you're unable/unwilling to make difficult decisions when the moment comes, but it is those moments that make or break a project.
-6. **Behavior Interview**: A rapid-fire round of questions about how you solve problems, work with others, deliver under pressure and limited resources, iterate on feedback, mentor team members, learn from successes/failures…
+6. **Behavior Interview**: A rapid-fire round of questions asking how you solve problems, work with others, deliver under pressure and limited resources, iterate on feedback, mentor team members, learn from successes/failures…

-The million-dollar question is, how can one prepare for so much in so little time?
-As is true for most good things in life, it's *devotion* and *motivation*, and a *foundation* built over the years.
-I often think about the lyrics of *Remember the Name*:
+I joke with my friends that <span style="background-color: #FDB515">project management is the only real skill behind ML interview preparation</span>😆.
+Finding the time is already challenging --- it takes *devotion* , *motivation*, and *discipline* to make consistent progress toward your goals, be them learning the state of the art or enhancing the foundational knowledge that you've built over the years.
+I sometimes listen to *Remember the Name* to remind myself:

 > This is ten percent luck <br/> Twenty percent skill <br/> Fifteen percent concentrated power of will <br/> Five percent pleasure <br/> Fifty percent pain <br/> And a hundred percent reason to remember the name <br/> --- Fort Minor, [*Remember the Name*](https://www.youtube.com/watch?v=7HfjKUYiumA) (2005)

 # How to Prepare

 ## Meta Tip: Track Your Learnings

-I don't know about you, but I'm the kind of person who won't remember dinner plans unless I write down with whom am I having dinner at which restaurant (or I might stand you up 😂).
-For a much bigger undertaking like the MLE interview prep, I track what I've learned in Notion Pages and when I learn them in Notion Calendar.
+I'm your stereotypical INTJ who plans everything and tracks everything 🤣.
+For each interview topic, I have a dedicated Notion page; I block daily recurring times on my Notion Calendar to study a given topic at a give time; when the time comes, I track each interview round as a task in a centralized table with all my interviews.

 ### One Topic per Notion Page

-I used to open a Google doc for each company I interviewed with and quickly noticed the redundancy --- many companies have the same rounds, so instead of writing new notes, I could've reviewed previous ones.
-I switched to Notion (have been a big fan since 2018) to consolidate my notes.
-As can be seen from the screenshot, I created a page for each interview round.
+I used to open one Google doc for each company I interviewed with and quickly noticed the redundancy --- many companies have the same rounds, so instead of writing new notes, I could've reviewed previous ones.
+I switched to Notion (a big fan since 2018) to consolidate my notes.
+As you can see from the screenshot, I created one page for each interview round.
 Whenever I learn something new about a topic, I add it to the corresponding page.
 When reviewing a topic, I open the page to skim.

-{{< figure src="https://www.dropbox.com/scl/fi/gabmdr5f1oey5skstxkh6/Screenshot-2024-03-15-at-11.29.21-PM.png?rlkey=cf4m9kphy4b80w4prppzp5u92&raw=1" width="450" caption="I created Notion pages to collect knowledge for each MLE interview round" >}}
+{{< figure src="https://www.dropbox.com/scl/fi/v27sq1fb7ma34rq05a83y/Screenshot-2024-10-15-at-7.27.07-PM.png?rlkey=o1u0pz016xxzsdql3cqsv5052&st=b890it5j&raw=1" width="400" caption="I created Notion pages to collect knowledge for each MLE interview round" >}}

 I can't share my notes since they contain NDA content --- you should create your own notes anyways, because deep learning (no puns intended) doesn't come from reading someone else's notes; rather, notes are a means to consolidate your learning from the source (e.g., textbooks, SOTA papers, talks, engineering blogs, code, etc.).

 ### Block Time on Your Calendar

 I practice LC-style coding for one hour before work and 2 hours after work.
 I read NLP + ranking papers/books/blogs/code/etc. for 2-3 hours in the evenings.
-I sometimes take days off, but adhere to the schedule if I can.
-Having this schedule in Notion Calendar reminds me to focus on work during the day (so I don't think about interviews) and enjoy learning after work (rather than stretching "busy work").
+I do take days off, but try to adhere to this schedule if I can.
+Having a schedule in Notion Calendar reminds me to focus on work during the day (so I don't think about interviews) and enjoy learning after work (rather than stretching "busy work").

 You should find a schedule that suits your lifestyle.
 Or perhaps, you thrive without schedules, like some of my friends do.
 The bottom line is, ML interview prep takes a ton of time and you need to learn how to fit it into your normal work/life.

 {{< figure src="https://www.dropbox.com/scl/fi/g1m9j7z63j51hbfa2q9fi/Screenshot-2024-03-15-at-11.39.04-PM.png?rlkey=zg36o6hys6yhpnd4qi8i2xd6j&raw=1" width="1200" caption="I blocked time for LC practice and NLP/ranking readings in Notion Calendar" >}}

+### Track Interview Progress

+ When the time comes for interviewing, I track each interview as a task in a centralized table.
+Before an interview is scheduled, I place it under "scheduling."
+Once it's confirmed, I move it to "in progress," and after it's completed, I drag it to "done."
+Each interview comes with its own Notion page, where I note the date and time for each round, what to prepare, and the time I decide to allocate (e.g., 2 weeks for coding, 1 week for ML design, and 3 days for behavior).

+{{< figure src="https://www.dropbox.com/scl/fi/h6f0r7m4g8pmjyig53jra/Screenshot-2024-10-15-at-8.01.27-PM.png?rlkey=4laxswoi84nkf94o6mkpvs4wp&st=5nmw4hz2&raw=1" width="1200" caption="I track each round as a task, with a detailed page for the prep agenda." >}}

+For me personally, this tracking system relieves some of my stress and helps me focus:

+1. **Tunnel vision**: When I prepare for a phone interview, I focus only on what's necessary for that phone interview and don't worry about whether I'll pass the onsite; when I prepare for an onsite at one company, I don't worry about preparing for another company's interview later.
+2. **Get into the zone**: When I open an interview-specific page, I get into the zone.

 ## Coding

-### Classic DS\&A
+### Classic DS \& A

-As the NeetCode guy Navdeep Singh [put it](https://www.youtube.com/watch?v=2V7yPrxJ8Ck), the only way to solve LC problems is to have seen the algorithms beforehand; it's unrealistic to derive neat algorithms on the spot and companies are fooling themselves into thinking they are testing candidates on pure problem-solving skills.
-If you can't change the game, you gotta play along.
+As the NeetCode guy [put it](https://www.youtube.com/watch?v=2V7yPrxJ8Ck), <span style="background-color: #FDB515">the only way to solve LC problems is to have seen the algorithms beforehand</span>; it's unrealistic to derive neat algorithms on the spot.
+That said, I do think coding interviews is valuable for weeding out "bad" engineers: If someone is a great engineer, it would be out of character for them to write a solution with no regard for time or memory efficiency, keep adding "patches" to save a flawed logic, or get frustrated when their code doesn't work the first time.
+Of course, the reverse isn't true: Just because someone solves a LC problem doesn't mean they're a great engineer -- they might've just seen the solution yesterday.

-Before grinding LC, take [NeetCode's](https://neetcode.io/courses) beginner and advanced courses, where he explains almost all the data structures and algorithms you'll ever need for coding interviews.
-Each lesson typically lasts between 10 to 25 minutes and includes 3 to 5 practice questions.
-The courses are paid, but for the cost of 3-4 take-out orders, you get the best way to organize your learning and practice.
+So, how do you get started with LC?
+If you start with the 1312-page [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book, you may still not have got your hands dirty a year later.
+If you just grind random questions, you may never identify common patterns.
+I find [NeetCode's](https://neetcode.io/courses) beginner and advanced courses a great middle ground.
+Navdeep Singh explains almost all the data structures and algorithms you'll ever need for coding interviews.
+Each lesson lasts between 10 to 25 minutes and comes with 3 to 5 practice questions, so you'll learn the theory and get hands-on practice immediately.
+The courses are paid, but for the price of 3-4 take-out orders, you get the best way to organize your LC prep.

  {{< figure src="https://www.dropbox.com/scl/fi/b59qf2upsoz3pu4rvsi6s/Screenshot-2024-03-16-at-12.18.14-AM.png?rlkey=gjprpbxezvo4uzjt6d53w2qpp&raw=1" width="600" >}}